Mass media in South Africa: Books

-The book publishing industry in South Africa is relatively small, but it is nevertheless a key factor in its economy.
+The book publishing industry in South Africa is relatively small but remains a key contributor to the economy.
 There are more than 120 publishers in the country, according to the Publishers' Association of South Africa (PASA).
-Among these are commercial publishers, university presses, non-governmental organisations and one-person privately owned publishers.
-Of the 120 publishers who are members of the PASA, about 12 are classified as large publishers, 7 as medium-sized publishers and the remaining 101 as small publishers.
+Among these are commercial publishers, university presses, non-governmental organisations, and one-person, privately owned publishers.
+Of the 120 publishers who are members of the PASA, approximately 12 are classified as large, 7 as medium-sized, and the remaining 101 as small.

 Books are published in all eleven official languages of South Africa as well as in some non-official and foreign languages.
-Works published include fiction, non-fiction, children's books, reference works as well as school and university textbooks.
+Works published include fiction, nonfiction, children's books, reference works, and school and university textbooks.
 Electronic publishing is also a growing segment of the publishing industry.
-While some publishers specialise in the type of books they produce (for example textbooks), the majority of the large and medium publishers publish in several categories.
+While some publishers specialise in the types of books they produce (for example, textbooks), most large and medium-sized publishers publish across several categories.

-There are also a number of book importers and distributors active in South Africa as the great majority of books sold in South Africa (especially fiction) are still imported, mostly from Britain and the United States.
-This has resulted in relatively high prices being charged for books in comparison with the income of the average South African.
+There are also several book importers and distributors active in South Africa, as the great majority of books sold in South Africa (especially fiction) are still imported, mostly from Britain and the United States.
+This has resulted in relatively high book prices relative to the average South African's income.

-The South African publishing industry employs about 3,000 people full-time, as well as many freelance workers.
-In addition, it is estimated that the South African publishing industry employs about 9,000 authors (full- and part-time), who together earn an estimated R 150 million in royalties annually.
+The South African publishing industry employs approximately 3,000 full-time employees and many freelance workers.
+In addition, the South African publishing industry is estimated to employ approximately 9,000 authors (full- and part-time), who together earn an estimated R150 million in royalties annually.
 The book-printing and bookselling are also largely dependent on this industry.